Battle of Entzheim: Battle

 Bournonville significantly outnumbered his opponent, with 35,000 men, half of which were cavalry, and 50 guns.
-Despite this, he decided to fight a defensive battle since Turenne had to attack immediately, or risk being caught between the Imperialists and Fredrick William, while rain and mist meant conditions favoured the defenders.
+Despite this, he decided to fight a defensive battle since Turenne had to attack immediately, or risk being caught between the Imperials and Fredrick William, while rain and mist meant conditions favoured the defenders.
 Most of his infantry was in the centre, anchored on Entzheim, supported by cavalry under Charles of Lorraine.
 On the right, his troops were hidden from view by meadows and vineyards, leading into the Foret de Bruche.
 His left was protected by a ditch, running from the village to the 'Little Wood', slightly in front of his position (see Map).

 The cavalry was split evenly between the two wings; the right included the elite Imperial Cuirassiers under Caprara, with the German states units commanded by the Prince de Holstein-Ploen on the left.
 The 'Little Wood' was key to the Imperial position, since it had to be taken in order to attack Entzheim; aware of this, Holstein-Ploen placed eight guns and six battalions of infantry in the wood itself, with another eight in reserve immediately behind.

 Turenne formed his army into two lines, infantry in the centre, and cavalry on the wings, the right commanded by the Marquis de Vaubrun, the left by his nephew, Guy Aldonce de Durfort de Lorges.
 He stationed the grenadier companies of his infantry regiments in the gaps between his cavalry squadrons, a tactic copied from Gustavus Adolphus.
 His artillery was placed in front of the infantry, in four batteries of eight guns.
 The second line and reserve included four English regiments, known as the British Brigade, commanded by Irish Catholic George Hamilton; one of its regiments was led by John Churchill, later Duke of Marlborough.
 Although England had left the war, they had been encouraged to remain in French service to ensure Charles II would still be paid for them, as agreed in the 1670 Secret Treaty of Dover with Louis.